 - the important role of spiritual activism in movement building for social change.

-- Faith leader (used here synonymously with "religious leader") is inclusive of all faith communities.
-Faith leaders are not necessarily officially ordained and may not only belong to traditional organized religions.
+* The term faith leader (used here synonymously with "religious leader") is inclusive of all faith communities (federally recognized religious groups and not).
+Faith leaders are not only necessarily officially ordained.